todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### Example Maturity Models

+Each of these maturity models is slightly different, but they all classify open source engagement from tactical and less intentional, to strategic and more intentional.

-#### Maturity Model 1 - Open source engagement adoption by [Dr. Ibrahim H](https://www.linuxfoundation.org/research/guide-to-enterprise-open-source)):
+#### Maturity Model 1 - Open source engagement adoption by Dr. Ibrahim H [5]:

 * Denial - No or unconscious use of open source